Dua Lipa Flaunts Toned Bod In Cut-Out Bodysuit & Teases New Single ‘Don’t Start Now’

 Dua Lipa shared a new Instagram video 11 hours ago, and it’s already racked up over 3.3 million views.
 The same post on Twitter has been watched over 1.9 million times.
 The popularity of the singer is hard to deny, especially on Instagram, where she has over 34.9 million followers.
 But in addition to Dua’s large, existing fan base, her followers have reasons to be particularly excited about this update.

 For one, she previously wiped her feeds clean, with this newest post being the very first one.
-Plus, the video is a teaser of her new single, “Don’t stop now.”
+Plus, the video is a teaser of her new single, “Don’t Start Now.”

 It’s not surprising that Dua would want to catch her followers’ attention this way, considering that this will be the first musical release in over two years, according to Billboard.